'I fear this will never stop': Woman pleads guilty to harassing former Cork TD and a community worker

 A woman who mounted a campaign of harassment against former Sinn Féin TD Jonathan O’Brien and a woman working in the community in Cork created a false online profile as Jeremy Corbyn falsely stating that he was the accused woman’s father.

-43-year-old Sonya Egan, of The Lawn, Lios Cara, Killeens, County Cork, faces sentencing for harassing Mr O'Brien and Laura O’Connell at Cork Circuit Criminal Court and a jury was about to be sworn in to hear the case against her.
+43-year-old Sonya Egan, of The Lawn, Lios Cara, Killeens, County Cork, faces sentencing for harassing Mr O'Brien and Laura O’Connell at Cork Circuit Criminal Court.

 Egan first made contact with Jonathan O’Brien in April/May 2017 when he was a Sinn Féin TD and outlined certain problems, and he advised her and offered her moral support.
 She joined Sinn Féin locally.